 What it does not do:

 Shadow AI detection is one module in the VerifyWise AI governance platform, alongside model inventory, risk management, compliance framework tracking, and LLM evaluations.
-If your organization is already collecting web proxy or firewall logs, you have the data you need.
+If your organization already collects web proxy or firewall logs, you have the data.
 The question is whether you're using it to find AI tools before they become compliance incidents.

-Book a demo to see how Shadow AI detection works with your existing log infrastructure, or explore the full VerifyWise platform to see how detection connects to governance.
+Book a demo to see how it works with your existing log infrastructure, or explore the full VerifyWise platform to see how detection connects to governance.